Stephen Angell, Geraldine Leatherock Professor of Quaker Studies

 Grace is an ordained minister in the PC(USA) noted for her work in the fields of feminist, post-colonial and Asian American theology.
 Kim is the author or editor of more than a dozen books, most recently Mother Daughter Speak (2017) and Embracing the Other (2015).
 She earned a B.S. from Victoria University in 1992; an M.Div. from Knox College in 1995; and a Ph.D. from University of Toronto in 2001.

-As Trueblood Chair of Christian Thought, Lonnie is engaged in projects related to Quaker war tax resistance and process theology.
+Lonnie joined the ESR faculty in 1989.
 He earned a B.A. from Raymond College, University of the Pacific in 1970; a B.A. from University of California at Irvine in 1975; an M.A. from Earlham School of Religion in 1983; and, a Ph.D. from Emory University in 1989.
-Lonnie joined the ESR faculty in 1989.